nwupkc/Divvy/Divvy.md

 # Introduction

 This is a prediction of bicycle sharing usage in the city of Chicago.
 I have defined the usage as the number of trips taken per day.
 I will use historical trips and weather datasets from 2014 to 2016 to predict the usage for the first half of 2017.
-I have decided to exclude trips data from 2013 as the number of rides during first few months are noticeably low as Divvy just started out its service in the Windy City.
+I have decided to exclude trips data from 2013 since the number of rides during first few months are noticeably low as Divvy just started out its service in the Windy City.

 ### Load Data